Post 1939 Recovery & Salvage

 Follow up: Planted areas (location and extent)

-Albert Lind, then the Minister of Forests and Lands, made a speech to Parliament on the 4 thof July 1939 in which he outlined the initial plan to salvage timber from the fire-affected areas.
+Albert Lind, then the Minister of Forests and Lands, made a speech to Parliament 10 on the 4th of July 1939 in which he outlined the initial plan to salvage timber from the fire-affected areas.
+Interestingly, given the dramatic change in attitude and culture within the FCV towards its fire responsibilities that was initiated by the Stretton Royal Commission, the Minister was critical of the Commisioner's Report.

 The most important forest type, from the point of view of timber supplies, that was burnt in the 1939 fires was Mountain Ash (Eucalyptus regnans).
 The vast majority of this type was burnt and much of it was mature forest.